szlghl1/Food_Delivery_Application/README.md

 2. Order

    1. mongoDB

+   2. The reason I used mongoDB is an order can have various number of items in it.

 3. Payment

-   1. mongoDB or relational database (structured, query by id)
+   1. Relational database (structured, query by id)

 ## APIs details: